miramastoras/bmeb_bootcamp_2022/covid_assembly.md

 This workflow can be run on your local computer, but you need to make sure you have docker installed.
 If you haven't already, please install it https://docs.docker.com/get-docker/

-Please create a directory on your local computer to hold the analysis in this tutorial.
+Please create a directory to hold the analysis in this tutorial.
 Run the code block below and replace the variable `WORKDIR` with the full path to the directory.
 ```bash
 # set variable WRKDIR to path to your working directory.
 You will need to do this every time you open a new session
 WORKDIR=/Users/miramastoras/Desktop/bootcamp22